Need the short answer? Read our FAQ on "How often to change the air filter".

-Every once in a while we’re asked what is the best thing that Cleveland area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
-That’s an easy one; remember to change the heating and air conditioning air filter.
-Changing furnace and return air filters is crucial to the effectiveness of your HVAC system, not to mention your home's air quality.
-Studies show that indoor air pollution is among the top five environmental health risks?
+Every once in a while we’re asked what is the best thing that Cleveland area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
+Our advice is simple; remember to change the heating and air conditioning air filter.
+Changing furnace and return air filters is extremely important to the proper performance of your HVAC system, not to mention your home's air quality.
+Studies show that indoor air pollution is one of the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
-Changing the air filters is not a tough thing to do for most Cleveland homeowners, but there are often two obstacles to actually getting it done:
+Changing the air filters is not a tough thing to do for most Cleveland homeowners, but there are often two challenges to actually accomplishing this task:

 When To Change Your Air Filters

 Most filters have a timeline printed on the box or plastic.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
-Check out the filters at the store and you should see that some are designed to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be swapped once every 6-12 months.
-The standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our customers to go by.
+Check out the filters at the store and you'll notice that some are meant to only last one month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
+The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our readers to go by.
 If the filter is dirty, change it!
-A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it's recommended to change it out more often than neglect it.
-If you want to stick to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer sometimes has a different recommendation from your HVAC unit manufacturer.
+A dirty air filter can add or cause damage to pricey components, like your compressor, so it's recommended to change it out more often than not.
+If you want to follow the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
+Keep in mind that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 - The type of air filter you are using